chuchuchuya/hello-world/README.md

 hi human

-chuya here, i like dazai (just kidding) i've had tacos on the moon and find them far superior to earth tacos.
+chuya here, i like dazai (just kidding) i've had tacos on the moon and find them far superior to earth tacos